mjhea0/flaskr-tdd/README.md

 ## Deployment

-With the app in working-state, let's shift gears and deploy the app to [Heroku](https://www.heroku.com).
+With the app in a working-state, let's shift gears and deploy the app to [Heroku](https://www.heroku.com).

 1. To do this, first sign up and then install the [Heroku Toolbelt](https://toolbelt.heroku.com/).